BrianSemiglia/CycleMonitor/README.md

 # CycleMonitor

 A MacOS application for monitoring/editing the state of an application over MultipeerConnectivity.
+It was written with the intent of being paired with applications written using [Cycle.swift](https://github.com/BrianSemiglia/Cycle.swift/) but is not exclusive to those applications.

 ![alt tag](readme_images/overview.gif)